charmed-kubernetes/kubernetes-docs/pages/k8s/ref-components.md

 toc: False
 ---

-Charmed Kubernetes is installed based on the contents of a Juju 'bundle', which specifies exact revisions of Juju charms to be used.
+Charmed Kubernetes is installed based on the contents of a Juju bundle, which specifies exact revisions of Juju charms to be used.

 The current release of Charmed Kubernetes is: **1.17**